jay-tux/nexion/player/world_fow_cities.md

  Quick overview | <i></i>
  --- | ---
  Size | ~750 inhabitants
- Government | **Matriarchy:** the matriarch of a the great families which compose of over 80% of the monastery's population rule Hammore.
+ Government | **Matriarchy:** the matriarch of one of the great families which compose of over 80% of the monastery's population rules Hammore.
  Majority | ![kenku] (mostly monks)
  Minorities | ![silver], ![hobgob] (monks)
  Crime rates | Inside of the monastery, there is no crime.
-The surrounding settlement has a little bit of criminals Religion | ![todo]: only the kenku religion is allowed; all others aren't allowed within the walls of the monastery
+The surrounding settlement has a little bit of criminals Religion | Khash: only the kenku religion is allowed; all others aren't allowed within the walls of the monastery

 ### Fool's Gold ![gold]
 Not a true city, Fool's Gold is the largest "settlement" on the Gold Shores.
 There is no law, no rules, nothing.
 Government is an illusion.
 But that doesn't mean there's no justice: people take justice in their own hands, which means the few trees are the stage for many hangings.